What Mérida actually is

 How we’d play it

-Base in or near the centro, walk the plaza and market in the cool morning hours, and duck indoors or into a cenote when the afternoon heat lands.
-Save evenings for the free open-air concerts and long dinners the city does so well.
-Rent a car or grab a colectivo for day trips to Uxmal, Izamal or the cenotes around Cuzamá, then come back to Mérida to sleep.
-It works as a hub better than any other city out here.
+Base in or just off the centro.
+Do the plaza and market in the cool early hours, then duck into a museum, a courtyard or a cenote when the afternoon heat lands.
+Save the evenings for the free concerts and the unhurried dinners the city does better than anywhere else in the region.
+Rent a car or grab a colectivo for day trips to Uxmal, Izamal or the cenotes around Homún, then come back to Mérida to sleep.
+As a hub for colonial cities and the region’s food, nothing else in the Yucatán touches it.